Interview by Bilge Hasdemir

-Maria Castellanos is an artist and researcher exploring relationships between body and technology in a number of significant art&science projects.
-Her artistic practice is driven by a motivation to establish the genealogy of the bodily technology interface; in other words, wearables.
-And henceforward prosthesis and wearables are significant components of her body enhancement research through which she finely deconstructs normative categories and alters our understanding of what counts as a human in the present day.
+Maria Castellanos is an artist and researcher exploring relationships between body and technology in a number of significant art science projects.
+Her artistic practice is driven by a motivation to establish the genealogy of the bodily technology interface, in other words, wearables.
+And henceforward prostheses and wearables are significant components of her body enhancement research through which she finely deconstructs normative categories and alters our understanding of what counts as a human in the present day.

-Castellanos’s other project is Environment Dress 2.0 which was on the show at Ars Electronica in 2016 and co-produced again with Alberto Valverde.
-The smart dress offers new insight into the relationship between the human body and the external environment and shows how environmental factors and conditions affect moods and behaviours of people.
-Symbiotic Interaction and Symbiotic Future are two other projects of Castellanos which address symbiotic relationship between human and plant on the hand, and a future scenario on how posthuman would live together in a perfect symbiosis with other-than-human living organisms on the other hand.
+Castellanos’s other project is Environment Dress 2.0, which was on the show at Ars Electronica in 2016 and co-produced again with Alberto Valverde.
+The smart dress offers new insight into the relationship between the human body and the external environment and shows how environmental factors and conditions affect the moods and behaviours of people.
+Symbiotic Interaction and Symbiotic Future are two other projects of Castellanos which address the symbiotic relationship between humans and plants.
+On the one hand, a future scenario on how posthumans would live together in perfect symbiosis with other-than-human living organisms on the other hand.

-As can be seen, Castellanos has been addressing how human capabilities can be enhanced by technology that natural sensors would not detect? in her engaging art&science projects.
-And this query is surely a subject matter of the new relations and protocols between body and technology which emphasise a shift from biological through cultural to technological bodies and calls for a demanding research on the cutting edges of art and science as Maria Castellanos has been doing.
+As can be seen, Castellanos has been addressing how human capabilities can be enhanced by technology that natural sensors would not detect. in her engaging art-science projects.
+And this query is surely a subject matter of the new relations and protocols between body and technology, which emphasise a shift from biological through cultural to technological bodies and calls for demanding research on the cutting edges of art and science as Maria Castellanos has been doing.

-Well, in the last years of my degree in Fine Arts I started to focus my work on the human body.
-Then during my PhD, fascinated with the Sabine Seymour’s well know book ” Fashionable Technology” I started to focus my artistic practice and my theoretical research in the relationships between our body and the technology.
-I started to deep in my research and I realised that wearables and cyborgs were the key to the body enhancement research.
+Well, in the last years of my degree in Fine Arts, I started to focus my work on the human body.
+Then during my PhD, fascinated with Sabine Seymour’s well know book ” Fashionable Technology”, I started to focus my artistic practice and my theoretical research on the relationships between our body and technology.
+I started to deep into my research, and I realised that wearables and cyborgs were the keys to body enhancement research.
 I discovered the work of the Canadian researcher Steve Mann, regarded as the godfather of the cyborg, who usually wears his own technological devices in his own body.
 However, Mann has devoted all his life to developing devices that enhance our senses, and he also coined the term “wearable computing”.

-During my research, I also went deep in Donna Haraway’s feminist theories about the cyborg.
+During my research, I also went deep into Donna Haraway’s feminist theories about the cyborg.
 “The Cyborg Manifesto” by Haraway was very inspiring for me.
-With Haraway, I discovered that she had already named that issue that I had always worried me about bodies.
-Breaking the boundaries, and going beyond the dichotomies human/technology, human/animal, etc. So, I was really fascinated with the connexions between wearables, cyborgs and feminism, so that was the starting point of my research and my current artistic practice.
+With Haraway, I discovered that she had already named that issue that I had always worried about bodies.
+Breaking the boundaries and going beyond the dichotomies of human/technology, human/animal, etc. So, I was really fascinated with the connexions between wearables, cyborgs and feminism, so that was the starting point of my research and my current artistic practice.

-In The Bionic Skin, you investigate the technological prosthesis, focusing on the hybridisations among cyborgs and wearables, as a paradigm of expanding of the human sensorial capabilities.
+In The Bionic Skin, you investigate the technological prosthesis, focusing on the hybridisations among cyborgs and wearables as a paradigm of expanding human sensorial capabilities.
 What are your artistic and intellectual aims behind this project?

-I started my thesis making an archive, in which I included artists, designers, technologists, and other researchers who contributed with milestones from different fields, in which they research about how they can enhance or modify human capabilities.
-I wanted to establish the genealogy of the bodily technology interfaces from the point of view of the artistic practice, from the surgeries of Stelarc to the DIY movement to develop bodily technology interfaces, or in other words; wearables.
+I started my thesis by making an archive in which I included artists, designers, technologists, and other researchers who contributed with milestones from different fields, in which they research how they can enhance or modify human capabilities.
+I wanted to establish the genealogy of the bodily technology interfaces from the point of view of the artistic practice, from the surgeries of Stelarc to the DIY movement to develop bodily technology interfaces, or in other words, wearables.

 Well, I think that we are still really physical.
 For example, VR technology focuses more in create haptic interfaces to feel more through your skin, to be more immersive, and these are wearables.
-On the other hand, it’s clear that the Internet and more specifically some Apps contribute to change the way in which we interact with other people, and is possible that in a few of generations the paradigm of a personal relationship changes completely.
+On the other hand, it’s clear that the Internet and, more specifically, some Apps contribute to changing the way in which we interact with other people, and is possible that in a few of generations, the paradigm of a personal relationship changes completely.

 What directions do you see taking your work into?